evansbenj/vizcacha_transcriptomes/Trimming_and_assembly.md

 Unclear:  16333
 ```

-Some directories were made for each analysis but neither output file was generated; not sure why.
+Some directories were made for each analysis with weird names but neither output matched the file of the input line.
+I figured out which was which by comparing the '.stat' file to the output from each analysis.